 Compile running list of all groups and individuals who are doing food education trainings/workshops in the city and share with others by the fall of 2018.
-Done! - the subcommittee has put together an initial list that will be ongoing and will share on website.
+Done! - The subcommittee has put together an initial list that will be ongoing.

 Pilot an experiential food education program for Lynn residents that compliments and leverages existing food education resources by the winter of 2018.